 JOHN N. KAPOOR, PH.D., has been a Director of the Company since December 1995.
 Dr. Kapoor founded EJ Financial Enterprises, Inc., a healthcare consulting and investment company, in March 1990, of which he is currently President.
 Since October 1990, Dr. Kapoor has been Chairman of Option Care, Inc., a franchiser of home infusion therapy businesses.
 Dr. Kapoor has been the Chairman of Unimed Pharmaceuticals, Inc., a specialty pharmaceutical company since 1990.
 Since May 1996, Dr. Kapoor has been Chief Executive Officer of Akorn, Inc., a manufacturer and distributor of ophthalmic products, of which Dr. Kapoor has also served as Chairman since May 1996.
 In addition, Dr. Kapoor has served as chairman of NeoPharm, Inc., a cancer drug research and development company.
-Dr. Kapoor also served as Chairman of Lyphomed, Inc., a manufacturer and marketer of x-ray and ultrasound systems, from May 1990 to April 1996.
+Dr. Kapoor also served as Chairman of Lyphomed, Inc., a pharmaceutical company, from 1983 to 1990, and was a Director of Lunar Corp., a manufacturer and marketer of x-ray and ultrasound systems, from May 1990 to April 1996.
 Dr. Kapoor received a Ph.D. in medicinal chemistry from State University of New York in 1970.